SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Experiments

 \subsubsection{Training Data Construction}

 We construct a domain-specialized corpus from the GeoChat dataset \cite{kuckreja2024geochat}, which provides RS images with multi-turn dialogues.
-Since the question-answer format is poorly aligned with caption-style supervision, we use Qwen-VL \cite{bai2023qwen} to convert each sample into a compact prompt-image pair (Fig.~\ref{fig:dataset_overview}, right).
-This yields 102{,}952 pairs for RS-FLUX fine-tuning.
-The dataset spans multiple resolutions (Fig.~\ref{fig:dataset_overview}, left), helping the model learn a prior robust to different spatial extents.
+Since the question-answer format is poorly suited to caption-style supervision, we use Qwen-VL \cite{bai2023qwen} to convert each sample into a compact prompt-image pair (Fig.~\ref{fig:dataset_b}), yielding 102{,}952 pairs for RS-FLUX fine-tuning.
+The corpus spans multiple resolutions (Fig.~\ref{fig:dataset_a}), promoting robustness to varying spatial extents.